Meridian-docs/meridian-docs/DOCUMENTATION.md

-# Flagship Theme — Merchant Documentation
+# Meridian Theme — Merchant Documentation

 Version 1.0.0 · Shopify Online Store 2.0 · 40+ sections · no apps required

-Flagship is a premium fashion theme that works as a single-product store or a full multi-product catalog.
+Meridian is a premium fashion theme that works as a single-product store or a full multi-product catalog.
 Everything below is done in the Shopify admin and theme editor — **no code, ever**.